VIA Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Go-to-Market Strategy: Daniel Ramot emphasized the importance of building trust and relationships with municipal decision-makers, which creates a significant barrier for new entrants in the market.
+• Go-to-Market Strategy: Daniel Ramot emphasized the importance of building long-term relationships with municipal decision-makers, which creates a significant barrier for new entrants.

-• AI Utilization: The company is leveraging AI to enhance internal efficiencies and improve product delivery, with a focus on using gains to expand customer offerings rather than reducing headcount.
+• AI Utilization: The company is focused on leveraging AI to enhance operational efficiency and product development rather than reducing headcount, reflecting a growth-oriented approach.